 Arthritis in Dogs: Treatment, Natural Home Remedies, and Symptoms

 What Causes Arthritis In Dogs?

 Arthritis is one of the most common diseases in canines.
 20% of dogs will be affected in their lifetime, and the problem isn't limited to older dogs.
 Certain dogs are bred to have certain features, like a Corgi's short legs or a Great Dane's immense size.
 If your dog is of a breed that is prone to arthritis problems, you should take great care in watching for symptoms from a young age.
 While arthritis is most common in older dogs, caused by the natural erosion of protective cartilage over the years, there can be a number of other causes.

 If the dog suffers a joint problem, such as a dislocation, infection, or fracture, any resulting cartilage damage could lead to arthritis.
-An injury or ligament or tendons around joints can also increase risk.
+An injury to ligament or tendons around joints can also increase risk.
 Dogs with inherited conditions, such as hip dysplasia, should be checked often for signs of arthritis.
 Finally, obesity can place a lot of stress on joints and muscles, leading to problems with arthritis.

 Symptoms of Arthritis in Dogs